lelandcypress/Coding-Quiz/README.md

 # Coding-Quiz
-Vanilla JavaScript used to create a quick quiz
+This is a simple quiz game created with Vanilla JavaScript and Bootstrap.

+The user will